plasma-mobile/docs/Flashing_SingleROM.md

 * Tab Reboot
 * Tab Recovery
 * Swipe to Reboot
-* If asked to Install SuperSU, swipe to confirm and root you phone
+* If asked to "Install SuperSU", swipe to confirm and root the device

 ## Download images